jreviews/wordpress-postmeta/README.md

 ## Installation

-Download the latest version of the plugin from the [releases page](https://github.com/jreviews/wordpress-postmeta/releases) and install using the WordPress plugins manager on your site.
+[Download the jreviews_postmeta.zip plugin package](https://github.com/jreviews/wordpress-postmeta/releases/latest) and install using the WordPress plugins manager on your site.

 ## Usage